 Proper translation companies will have a team of experienced translators to best handle the type of content needed for your translation.
 Being able to provide your translator with this information up front, they will be able to get an idea of who on their team needs to be in the project.

-Having an industry expert, who is already familiar with the industry jargon will save you time and money in the long run.
+But in the long run, having an industry expert, who is already familiar with the industry jargon, will save you time and money because the translation is more likely to be accurate.

 Here’s why, if your document is being translated for your metal fabrication plant in Mexico, and this is the only plant you have, your language service provider will seek out a translator whose background is in Mexican Spanish.

 But if you have another location, say in Costa Rica, that will also be using this document, your document may need to be translated differently.
 Costa Rican Spanish varies slightly from Mexican Spanish and your translator will need to be familiar with both.
 In such a case, the best bet might be to go with a form of Latin American Spanish which is understood throughout the Americas.

 A translation provider can advise you on whether you might be able to go with one Spanish version, for example, or whether you may need more than one, so the document will be clearly understood by everyone who needs to use it.